Klamath-SDM/KlamathEDA/README.md

 # Klamath Basin Exploratory Data Analysis

 This repository hosts scripts related to exploratory data analysis of environmental data in the Klamath Basin.
-Through the data aggregation and analysis, this organization will host scripts and models necessary for the Klamath Basin Structured Decision Making process.
+Through the data aggregation and analysis, this repository will host scripts and models necessary for the Klamath Basin Structured Decision Making process.

 ## Current contents